Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 • Toiletries

-And this is one of the main reasons you do need to consider what type of bag you are travelling with.
+This is also one of the main reasons you do need to consider what type of bag you are travelling with.

 Sometimes getting on to the trains can be crowed and you don’t want to be lugging a hard-shell suitcase up onto a train carriage.
 It is simply not practical.